 Another thing I love about this stage piano is the innovative color-coded interface that makes editing sounds, layers, and effects simple.

-It features dedicated DSP effects, up to eight insert effects and a built-in four-channel mixer for control over external instruments.
+It features dedicated DSP effects, up to eight insert effects, and a built-in four-channel mixer to control over external instruments.

 Read my full Studiologic Numa X Piano GT review for more details, side-by-side competitor comparisons, and test results.